 A key element behind the decision to invest overseas is the relationship between trade flows and foreign production.
 Trade theory inspired models of the multinational firm view exports and FDI as substitutes.
 However, the relationship between FDI and exports has been increasingly moot.
 For example, Graham and Krugman (1993) argue that, for some industries, foreign investment is likely to be complementary with trade.
 Baldwin (1990) suggests that 'downstream services' are typically associated with the level of export sales from the source country to the host country.
-Some of these facilities can be set up by locals, although source
+Some of these facilities can be set up by locals, although source country involvement may be beneficial.
+In particular, new products require specific skills and knowledge so that effective maintenance and support can be provided.
+The parent company may also find quality supervision more effective if it directly controls the network.
+The resolution of whether exports and FDI are substitutes or complements still needs to be resolved empirically.

-25 Until recently, it is difficult to see how any other conclusion could have been reached.
+&lt;sup>25 Until recently, it is difficult to see how any other conclusion could have been reached.
 Multinationals employ about 70 million workers world-wide, about three-quarters of whom are employed in their home countries.
 In addition, the remainder were predominantly employed in industrialised countries.
 FDI is a "First World business directed largely at First World locations", in 1990, the United States, Canada, Germany, the United Kingdom, the Netherlands, France, Italy, Switzerland and Japan were the source of more than 90 percent of the world's outwards stock of FDI and the host to more than two-thirds of the inwards stock.
 The quotation and figures are from Renshaw (1993).
 See also Lawrence (1996), Chapter 5.
 The recent surge of FDI into China may warrant some moderation of this view.